 Today, what is left of Memphis is collected in the Open Air Museum.

 First of all, what you will see is the result of organized excavations in 1850′ by Auguste-Edouard Mariette.
 Mariette was the first one to reveal the evidence of the great temple of Ptah.

-Second, it is a result of major excavation conducted by Sir William Matthew Flinders Petrie from 1907 till 1912.
+Second, it is a result of a major excavation conducted by Sir William Matthew Flinders Petrie from 1907 to 1912.
 His discoveries included the pillared hall of the temple of Ptah, the pylon of Ramses II, the great alabaster sphinx, and many others.